 1.Feed Your Soil

 Deep, nutrient-rich soils promote vigorous plants with broad root systems.
-Add plenty of organic matter to your ground, such as composting, manure, or leaf mold.
+Add organic matter to your ground, such as composting, manure, or leaf mold.
 You should add organic matter in the winter to allow the soil to absorb it before spring.

 2.Water Frequently and Wisely